-Default Value: Same as value in corresponding global option
+Default Value: Same as value in corresponding global option Valid Value: Any integer from 0-600 Changes Take Effect: Immediately

 Defines the time (in seconds) that T-Server waits for a call that is ringing on the device in question to be answered.
 When the timer expires, T-Server applies the appropriate overflow, and, in the case of agents, the appropriate logout or NotReady action.